Best products for hyperpigmentation asian skin

 Daily SPF Requirements

 Using broad-spectrum SPF daily can slow down photoaging.
 A study found that using SPF15+ sunscreen for 4.5 years slowed down photoaging.
-Users of SPF15+ sunscreen had 24% less skin wrinkling and coarse skin than those who didn’t use it17.
+Users of SPF15+ sunscreen had 24% less skin wrinkling and coarse skin than those who didn’t use it.

 Protective Skincare Habits

-Zinc oxide, a natural mineral, is also great for Asian skin18.
-Even though sun exposure may not cause melanoma in people with skin of color, it’s still important to protect your skin.
-This is because sunburn in childhood, atypical naevi, light skin, freckles, red hair, sunbed use, and family history are linked to melanoma and keratinocyte cancers17.
+Zinc oxide is a natural mineral.
+However, this is great for Asian skin.Althoughsun exposure may not cause melanoma in people with skin of color, it’s still essential to protect your skin.
+This is because sunburn in childhood, atypical naevi, light skin, freckles, red hair, sunbed use, and Family history are linked to melanoma and keratinocyte cancers.

 Sun protection